CornelMarcu/Buymore.ro/readme.md

 ## 2.7 Test monitoring and control
 Status reports will be generated to indicate the current status of the testing process;
 If significant issues arise, appropriate control measures will be implemented;

+## 3.Test deliveries
+### 3.1.
+Test plan
+Link to Test Plan: link

+### 3.2.
+Test conditions
+The test conditions will be created based on the business requirements validated in the test analysis phase and will represent the features to be tested and transformed into test cases.
+Link to Epic: link
+Link to Stories: link
+Link to Tasks: link

+### 3.3.
+Test cases
+Link to test cases: link

+### 3.4.
+Daily/Weekly/Monthly test summary report
+Link to daily test summary report (number of tests ran today, % of them failed, passed, re-test, etc.): link monthlysummary monthlysummary

+### 3.5.
+Traceability matrix
+Link to Traceability Matrix: link

+### 3.6.
+Test case results
+Link to Test case results: link

+### 3.7.
+Bugs report
+Link to Bugs report: link

+### 3.8.
+Test completion report
+Completionreport

+### 3.9.
+Schedule
+We will have 10 days of testing;
+We have 30 test cases;
+In order to finish the test run, we would need to run around 3 test per day.